Steel Beam Weight Calculator — ft, lbs

 How to use this calculator

-Cost — enter price per pound, per linear foot, or per beam to get total material cost.
+Cost — enter price per pound, per linear foot, or per beam.

-Connections — optionally add end plate and bolt weight for a more accurate total.
+Connections — optionally add end plate and bolt weight for crane-pick totals.

 Section Type & Size